deeplearning4j/deeplearning4j/docs/deeplearning4j/templates/config-snapshots.md

 ## <a name="Introduction">Overview/Introduction</a>

-We provide automated daily builds of our repositories: ND4J/DataVec/DeepLearning4j/RL4J etc. So, all newest functionality & bug fixes are delivered daily.
+We provide automated daily builds of repositories such as ND4J, DataVec, DeepLearning4j, RL4J etc. So all the newest functionality and most recent bug fixes are released daily.

-Snapshots work like any other maven dependencies, just served from custom repository, instead of Maven Central.
+Snapshots work like any other Maven dependency.
+The only difference is that they are served from a custom repository rather than from Maven Central.

-**Note that due to ongoing development, snapshots should be considered less stable than releases: breaking changes or bugs can in principle be introduced at any point during the course of normal development.
+**Due to ongoing development, snapshots should be considered less stable than releases: breaking changes or bugs can in principle be introduced at any point during the course of normal development.
 Typically, releases (not snapshots) should be used when possible, unless a bug fix or new feature is required.**

 ## <a name="Setup_Instructions">Setup Instructions</a>

-Basically to use snapshots in your project, you should just add snapshot repository information to your `pom.xml`, like shown below:
+To use snapshots in your project, you should add snapshot repository information like this to your `pom.xml` file:

 ```
 <repositories>